TrustFinity/patdryburgh.com/_posts/2017-05-04-design-hub-kampala.md

   <figcaption>I have to admit, I'm jealous of this space</figcaption>
 </figure>

-I spoke briefly with one of Design Without Borders' design trainees who shared her story of joining the organization with a background in interior design and learning about human-centred design through a one year program with [Ideo][ideo].
+I spoke briefly with one of Design Without Borders' design trainees who shared her story of joining the organization with a background in interior design and being trained in human-centred design.
 To learn of an organization in Kampala so focused on training a new generation of local designers was inspiring.

 <figure class="extra-wide">
   <img src="/images/uploads/design-without-borders.jpg" alt="Design Without Borders" />